 Solano County supports federal legislative and regulatory actions that promote local housing and community development programs and activities, workforce development programs, and programs aimed at encouraging local job and business growth.
-The County opposes efforts to cut funding for these critically important programs, as well as efforts to restrict local flexibility in the administration of such programs.
-Specific principles include:
+The County opposes efforts to cut funding for these critically important programs,

-- 1. Support increased funding for existing housing programs, including the Community Development Block Grant (CDBG); the HOME Investment Partnerships Program (HOME); the Neighborhood Stabilization Program (NSP); Housing and Urban Development (HUD) Section 8, permanent, transitional housing, and Rental Assistance Programs, and HUD Section 202 funding for supportive housing for the elderly. - 2.
+- Support increased funding for existing housing programs, including the Community Development Block Grant (CDBG); the HOME Investment Partnerships Program (HOME); the Neighborhood Stabilization Program (NSP); Housing and Urban Development (HUD) Section 8, permanent, transitional housing, and Rental Assistance Programs, and HUD Section 202 funding for supportive housing for the elderly. - 2.
 Support legislation that enhances a public/private, performance-driven block grant program that provides investments in the nation's workforce, including the unemployed and those in need of skills training. - 3.
 Support or seek federal grant funding opportunities that advance and improve housing, community and economic development, and workforce investment opportunities and legislative principles for disadvantaged individuals and families including the homeless, disabled and seniors.
-Support efforts to connect health care and housing options for elderly and persons with disabilities to ensure ACA home and community-based services are effective.

-- 4. Support efforts that establish funding mechanisms such as emergency homeless assistance grants; aid for tenants and landlords; eviction moratoria; and funding for affordable housing which can be instrumental in delivering immediate relief and longer-term recovery. - 5.
-Support incorporation of housing into transportation programs.
+Support efforts to connect health care and housing options for elderly and persons with disabilities to ensure ACA home and community-based services are effective. - 4.
+Support efforts that establish funding mechanisms such as emergency homeless assistance grants; aid for tenants and landlords; eviction moratoria; and funding for affordable housing which can be instrumental in delivering immediate relief and longer-term recovery. - Support incorporation of housing into transportation programs.
 Transportation reauthorization provides a platform for improving the integration of housing into federal infrastructure investments.
-New legislation should increase planning for transit-oriented development and encourage coordination and prioritize access to housing and economic opportunity. - 6.
-Support the creation of incentives for code and zoning reform.
+New legislation should increase planning for transit-oriented development and encourage coordination and prioritize access to housing and economic opportunity. - Support the creation of incentives for code and zoning reform.
 Federal programs can assist by supporting analysis, offering technical assistance and establishing incentives for action. - 7.
 Oppose efforts to reduce U.S. Economic Development Administration (EDA) funds and support expanded eligibility and access to these funds.